jtparks/Bash-matrix/README.md

 # Matrix-Math

 ## Synopsis
 This bash script takes matrices as file and performs different mathmatical operations on them.
-This is created solely using bash commands so awk and bc, basically anything which would be beneficial for this script is off the table.
+This is created solely using bash commands so awk and bc, basically anything which would be beneficial for this script, is off the table.

 ### Operations
 *Dims:* returns the dimensions of the given matrix.